catchlui/TSOAI/T9/README.md

 # Results
   - Achieved more than 85% accuracy with less than 200 K parameters(195508)
   - Number of Epochs to achieve is less than 175
+  - Applied depth-wise separable convolution
+  - Applied dialated convolution
+  - Applied GAP

 ## Files